signalfx/tracing-examples/docs/early-access/README.md

 <p align="center">
   <img src="trace-view-span-selected.jpg"
-       alt="The traces index page with a service filter applied" />
+       alt="Screenshot of the trace view page with a span selected" />
 </p>